schemetrica/automating-data-delivery-odk-central/README.md

 well.

-The purpose of this article is to show how survey data can be extracted using an open source data integration tool (Kettle).
+The purpose of this article is to show how survey data can be processed using an open source data integration tool (Kettle).
-We access submissions from a survey hosted on the [ODK Central sandbox server](https://sandbox.central.opendatakit.org/#/), transforming the JSON document into tabular rows, then loading the rows into a dataset stored in a CKAN data portal.
-The workflow is implemented using a small number of visual components and can be freely used by anyone in the ODK Community.
-Additional scenarios are discussed, and links to resources are provided at the end.
+We retrieve submissions from a survey hosted on the [ODK Central sandbox server](https://sandbox.central.opendatakit.org/#/), transform the JSON document into tabular rows, then loading the rows into a dataset stored in a CKAN data portal.
+The workflow is implemented using a small number of Kettle steps and can be freely modified by anyone in the ODK Community.
+Additional scenarios are discussed, and links to documentation are provided at the end.

 ## About Kettle